dhanushreddy291/propelauth-nextjs-neon-rls/README.md

 ![Neon Authorize + PropelAuth Example](/images/neon-authorize-propelauth-example.png)

+For more detailed examples of how to implement client-side and server-side row-level security independently, please visit the dedicated pages: `/client-side` and `/server-side`.

 ## Important: Production Setup

 > **Note**: Before deploying to production, you must transition from a demo to a live PropelAuth environment: